Estimated reading time: 10 minutes

 Planning a day trip to the Royal National park from Sydney will be challenging for a first-time traveler.
-There may be a lot of questions pops into your mind such as what are the best things to do, how to get there, ae there any guided tours available from Sydney to Royal National Park, and the list will be endless.
-Hence, we as Sydney Private Tours thought of share some of the tips from our experience of traveling to this world-famous National Park as a tour provider in Sydney.
+There may be a lot of questions that pops into your mind such as what are the best things to do, how to get there, ae there any guided tours available from Sydney to Royal National Park, and the list will be endless.
+Hence, we as Sydney Private Tours thought of share some of the tips from our experience of traveling to this world-famous National Park as a sightseeing tour provider in Sydney.

 Why it is important to visit the Royal National Park?

 It is a protected national park and the second oldest national park after the Yellowstone National Park in Idaho, US.
 The park covers a variety of features which include stunning beaches, bush walks, and hidden swimming holes.
 Figure 8 is one of the popular swimming holes and will talk about it later in this article.
 Do you know that Royal National park is one of the spots in Sydney to sight Humpback whales?
 Stay tunes and will give more info on this.
 For me, a weekend at Royal National Park is a replacement for a fitness pass.
 If you love epic bush walks, this park offers plenty.

 How to get to Royal National Park Sydney?